randomcoffeesnob/decent-advanced-rest-api/readme.md

 There is a documentation about all available API endpoints in the attached json - which is also displayed in the Web UI.

 ## Web UI
-Navigate to http://<DECENT-IP>:8888 in your preferred browser.
+Navigate to http://DECENT-IP:8888 in your preferred browser.
+The port can be changed in the settings.
+8080 should be prevented if it is used with the webcast feature.

 ## Home Assistant
 There is a yaml file available with an example configuration for Home Assistant (https://home-assistant.io).